 This slide is currently sitting in the middle of my living room.
 I bought it about a month ago in anticipating of cold temperatures and it is used about a zillion times throughout the day by all three of my children (ages 7, 5, and 21 months)…despite the fact that it was purchased for the youngest.
 My only complaint is that it is advertising as “folding”, but really that just means you have to take it apart.
 It doesn’t actually fold.
 But it is easy enough to move to another room or even outside to slide in the leaves! :)

-This is a great basketball goal for little ones, perfect for indoor or outdoor use.
+This is a great basketball goal for toddlers and perfect for indoor or outdoor use.
 We have had this goal for years.
 It is plastic (and sort of cheaply made), but it can be easily adjusted to six different heights and won’t hurt it is accidentally comes crashing down on someone (which we know from experience).

 We have the cow version of the Wheely Bug and it is a favorite toy of our kids and other kids who come to our house.
 I love that this toy also comes in a variety of other animals (hedgehog, ladybug, pig, mouse, tiger, and bee).

-This is currently one of my daughter’s favorite “toys” to play with.
-She loves getting out the color paddles and matching them to items around the house.
+This is currently one of my toddler’s favorite “toys” to play with.
+My daughter loves getting out the color paddles and matching them to items around the house.
 As she gets older, we can use them to illustrate how colors mix together to form new colors!

-This is on our Christmas list for Little Sister this year!
+This is on our Christmas gift list for our toddler this year!

 We used to have a fruit-cutting activity similar to this, but it was made with Velcro which eventually wore out.
 This set is made with magnets and is very durable.

-This is another item on our wishlist for Little Sister.
+This is another item on our toddler toy wish list for Little Sister.
 A play kitchen is a wonderful way to encourage pretend play for boys or girls!

 My neighbor has this set and her boys and they both loved playing with them, especially outside in the dirt!
 They are small, so they are easy to take along as well.